 For streamers to capture the eyeballs and dollars of people in an extremely competitive market, they need a value proposition that transcends content alone, because the value of an entertainment minute is getting higher every day.
 If you want to secure an audience, you must deliver on multiple fronts of consumer demand and expectation.

-Mobile – Content On The Go: Key among the trends in user demand will be the ability to download to mobile, which is where Quibi, the well funded mobile video startup, that’s rolling out a paid subscription model in April 2020 to 18-34 year-olds, will have established a secure footprint.
+Mobile – Content On The Go: Key among the trends in user demand will be the ability to download to mobile, which is where Quibi, the well funded mobile video startup, that’s rolling out a paid subscription model in April 2020 to 18-34 year-olds, in an effort to own this segment.
 A recent survey TV-in-Your-Pocket-final of a variety of 80 streamers in the US revealed only 35% offered mobile download while 80% of customers want to download to mobile.

-At the time of the report, ZERO MVPD’s offered mobile download and Netflix was leading the UX with the ability to not just download, but to automatically replenish the next episode and delete the previous watched episode.
+At the time of the report, ZERO MVPD’s offered mobile download and Netflix was leading the UX.
+The Netflix system has the ability to not just download, but to automatically replenish the next episode and delete the previous watched episode, minimising storage required on the viewing device.
 Amazon is best case providing four download alternatives and an explanation for each, describing data download demands and storage demands.

 While people are ready to download content to their mobile, keeping pace with technology and market demand is a delicate balancing act for any business, large or small.
 Amazon and Netflix are leading in this area.
 Disney has done an adequate job with some download features and Apple TV has a decidedly basic offering in this regard.
 Hmm…

 Pricing: All streaming market participants entered the market initially on a pricing structure that considered the time to market and the origins of their service eg. existing subscribers, content catalogue and technical capabilities as it pertained to user experience (UX).